 April 29, 2008: MLB debut

 A 23-year-old Scherzer made his Major League debut in relief for the D-backs early in the 2008 season.
-It was brilliant -- he threw 4 1/3 perfect innings with seven strikeouts against the Astros.
+It was a gem -- he threw 4 1/3 perfect innings with seven strikeouts against the Astros.